mdppml/PP-GWAS/local_run/README.md

    chmod +x ppgwas.sh
    ```

-After activation, select ppgwas_test as the Jupyter kernel `(Kernel → Change Kernel → ppgwas_test)` or set it as your IDE interpreter before running `sample_notebook.ipynb`.
+After creating the environment, select ppgwas_test as the Jupyter kernel `(Kernel → Change Kernel → ppgwas_test)` or set it as your IDE interpreter before running `sample_notebook.ipynb`.

 ---